 Net Taxable Income (or Net Earnings) = Gross Earnings – Discounts and Fees – Tax-Deductible Expenses

-Your gross earnings are the total rents you’ve collected from the platforms.
-The expenses related to Getaround and Turo that you should deduct from your gross earnings in order to calculate your net earnings include car payments if leased, garage fees, service plans, insurance, warranties, and other related expenses.
+Your gross earnings include all the income collected from the ridesharing.
+You can calculate net earnings by deducting total expenses from your gross earnings.
+Deductible expenses include garage fees, service plans, insurance, warranties, and other related expenses.

 It is important to note that you will be subject to self-employment taxes of approximately 15.3 percent on your net earnings, so you’ll want to try and maximize your deductions in order to minimize your tax burden.